Monolith to Microservices: Representing Application Software through Heterogeneous Graph Neural Network: Abstract

 \section{Abstract}

 Monolithic software encapsulates all functional capabilities into a single deployable unit.
-While there is an intention to maintain clean separation of functionalities even within the monolith, this tends to get compromised with the growing demand for new functionalities, changing team members, tough timelines, unavailability of skill sets etc. Therefore, microservice architectures are increasingly used as they advocate building an application through multiple smaller sized, loosely coupled services, wherein each service owns a single functional responsibility.
-But the challenges associated with the automated separation of functional modules, slows down the migration of a monolithic code into microservices.
+But managing it becomes harder as the demand for new functionalities grow.
+Microservice architecture is seen as an alternate as it advocates building an application through a set of loosely coupled small services wherein each service owns a single functional responsibility.
+But the challenges associated with the separation of functional modules, slows down the migration of a monolithic code into microservices.
+In this work, we propose a representation learning based solution to tackle this problem.
+We use a heterogeneous graph to jointly represent software artifacts (like programs and resources) and the different relationships they share (function calls, inheritance, etc.), and perform a constraint-based clustering through a novel heterogeneous graph neural network.
+Experimental studies show that our approach is effective on monoliths of different types.

-Graphs are a natural choice to represent the software implementation structure.
-Various software artifacts like programs and resources (tables, files) become nodes in the graph and the different relationships they share - like function calls, inheritance and resource access (\textbf{C}reate, \textbf{R}ead, \textbf{U}pdate, \textbf{D}elete) can be represented as links in the graph.
-We reduce this traditional application decomposition problem into a heterogeneous graph based clustering task.
-Additionally, we support adding constraints to clustering.
-Extensive quantitative and qualitative studies show that our approach is effective both on object oriented and procedural language based monoliths.